buycycle/image_recognition/README.md

 6. **Result Return**: The top n similar matches are returned directly from the Lambda function.
 ### Schematic
 [View Schematic](https://excalidraw.com/#json=_mKcmwEdqvZDs1Urlapc7,crsQy1z9jc7mZNr8755P3g)
 ## Getting Started
 ### Prerequisites
 - An AWS account with access to S3 and Lambda.
 - A Google Cloud account with access to the Vision AI API.
-- AWS CLI and SAM CLI installed on your local machine.
+- AWS CLI and CDK installed on your local machine.
 - Python 3.7 or higher.
 ### Installation
 1. **Clone the Repository**